hailelagi/hailelagi.com/content/notes/fuse-fs.md

 sector = ((block * blockSize) + inodeStartAddr) / sectorSize;
 ```

-This glosses over a super important bit about how `ls -i` _finds_ the inumber in the first place, more on access methods and path traversal later!
+This glosses over a super important bit about how `ls -i` _finds_ the inumber in the first place, and presumes that our files
+fit in a 4KiB chunk -- examing `cutecat.gif` on any computer eludes to more going on, and as a play on our re-occurent theme, to represent more space than a page size **we introduce indirection** in the form of _pointers_, these pointers can come in the form of
+_extents_ which are in essence conceptually a pointer + block len, or multi-level indexes which are "stringed together" pointers to a page.
+This represents a choice/tradeoff of flexibility vs a space compact representation.

 ## Filesystems are composable!

-A filesystem is software.
-It compiles down to a binary known as an image, to use this _image_ we need to execute it through `mkfs` a fancy way of registering it with the operating system and `mount` it - producing a visible interface to interact with it via -- yet another filesystem?

 Filesystems are an interface and one goal of a good interface is _composability_, no matter how many times I heard it or read about it didn't quite make sense.
-For example I mounted my fuse filesystem on its self and broke the link to it's parent filesystem, why could I?:
+For example when I first mounted my fuse filesystem, I hadn't implemented directory path traveral the link to it's parent filesystem was broken:
 ```bash
 haile@ubuntu:/Users/haile/documents/github$ cd flubber
 -bash: cd: flubber: Transport endpoint is not connected
 ```

+// todo fix this
+A filesystem is software.
+It compiles down to a binary known as an image, to use this _image_ we need to execute it through `mkfs` a fancy way of registering it with the operating system and `mount` it - producing a visible interface to interact with it via -- yet another filesystem?

+// todo better explain mounts and binds

 ```bash
 haile@ubuntu:/Users/haile$ mount | grep flubber